 - pachymeningeal enhancement (dura-arachnoid enhancement 2)

-Combined pachymeningeal and leptomeningeal enhancement may occur, usually being focal and associated with a vascularized extra-axial tumour (e.g. metastases and lymphoma) or inflammatory process (e.g. TB and sarcoidosis).
+Combined pachymeningeal and leptomeningeal enhancement may occur, usually being focal and associated with a vascularized extra-axial tumor (e.g. metastases and lymphoma) or inflammatory process (e.g. TB and sarcoidosis).

 It is important to note that the thin arachnoid membrane is attached to the inner surface of the dura mater, and so the pachymeningeal pattern of enhancement can also be described as a dura-arachnoid enhancement 1.

 On the other hand, the enhancement of the brain surface is also called as pial or pial-arachnoid enhancement, often referred to as leptomeningeal enhancement 1.

 - 1. Mohan S, Jain KK, Arabi M et-al. Imaging of meningitis and ventriculitis.
 Neuroimaging Clin.
 N. Am.
 2012;22 (4): 557-83. doi:10.1016/j.nic.2012.04.003 - Pubmed citation

 - 2. Dietemann JL, Correia Bernardo R, Bogorin A et-al. Normal and abnormal meningeal enhancement: MRI features.
 J Radiol.
 2006;86 (11): 1659-83.
 Pubmed citation